JSX (airline)

 JetSuiteX, Inc. (commonly known as JSX) is an American air carrier in the United States and Mexico that describes itself as a "hop-on jet service" that operates point-to-point flights between and within Arizona, California, Colorado, Florida, Nevada, New Mexico, New York, Texas, and Utah in the United States and Baja California Sur in Mexico.

 For regulatory purposes, JSX is set up as public charter operator and does not directly operate aircraft.
 JSX charters a 30-seat Embraer regional jet operated by a subsidiary and then resells seats on that aircraft to the public.
-Because charter operators have lower TSA screening requirements for passengers, the arrangement allows JSX to utilize fixed-base operator terminals, offering a more private jet-like experience for their customers.
+Because charter operators have lower TSA screening requirements for passengers, the arrangement allows JSX to utilize fixed-base operator terminals, offering a more private jet-like experience for its customers.

 JSX operates Embraer ERJ 135 and ERJ 145 aircraft, each retrofitted with 30 seats, removed overhead bins, and in-row power.
+JSX is also acquiring a number of ATR 42s from the collapse of Silver Airways.